-Following the first infection by HPV, the infection may remain in a latent state on the skin or in a subclinical form for some time, which means that genital warts exist but they are not visible to the naked human eye and, thus, special instruments are necessary to identify them.
+Following the first infection by HPV, the infection may remain in a latent state on the skin or in a subclinical form for some time, which means that genital warts cannot be seen by a naked human eye although they exist and, thus, special instruments are necessary to identify them.

 This means that many men may have genital warts without knowing it.